eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 The dialogue messages shall follow accessibility rules, which are discussed in Topic Q.

+The fraud signals check, as presented in section 4.4, will be  discussed in details in the context of Topic T - Support and maintenance by the Wallet Provider.

 ## 7 Additions and Changes to the ARF